gydpku/Data_Synthesis_RL/README.md

     * **Result Score:** Whether the final answer is correct.
 3.  **Register the Function:** Modify the `verl/trainer/main_ppo.py` script.
 Specifically, import it at line 20 and update the `_select_rm_score_fn` function  to map your task's identifier (passed via the `data_source` argument) to your newly created reward function.
 This ensures the PPO trainer uses the correct scoring logic for your task.

-Okay, here are polished versions for sections 6 and 7.

-Polished Section 6:

-Markdown

-### 6. Prepare Passage Libraries for Retrieval

-The retriever component requires access to text corpora (passage libraries).
-You need to place these within the `src/retriever/passages/` directory.

-**Using Standard Corpora (Example: CRAFT):**

-1.  **Download:** Obtain corpus files, for example, the Wikipedia, Wikihow, and StackExchange archives (`.tar.gz`) recommended in Step 0 of the CRAFT repository: [https://github.com/ziegler-ingo/CRAFT](https://github.com/ziegler-ingo/CRAFT).
-2.  **Extract:** Unzip the downloaded archives directly into the `src/retriever/passages/` directory.
-3.  **Rename (if necessary):** Ensure the resulting directories containing the corpus data are named appropriately.
-For the CRAFT examples, the expected structure would be:
-    * `src/retriever/passages/wiki/`
-    * `src/retriever/passages/wikihow/`
-    * `src/retriever/passages/stackexchange/`

-**Using Custom Corpora:**

-* You can add your own text libraries to the `src/retriever/passages/` directory.
-* Custom libraries must be in the **`.jsonl`** format (JSON Lines).
-* Each line in the `.jsonl` file must be a valid JSON object (dictionary) containing at least a `'text'` key, where the value is the passage content string.
-    * *Example line:* `{"text": "This is the content of a single passage."}`

 ### 6. Prepare Passage Libraries for Retrieval

 The retriever component requires access to text corpora (passage libraries).
 You need to place these within the `src/retriever/passages/` directory.